Hypergeometric Solutions of Linear Difference Systems: Algorithm Version II

 To see why this holds, note that $Y$ is also a solution of $\tau^2(Y) = \tau(MY) = \tau(M) \tau(Y) = \tau(M) M Y$, and $\tau^2({\rm hyp}(\lambda)) = \tau(\lambda)\lambda {\rm hyp}(\lambda)$, and $g_p( \tau(\lambda)\lambda ) = 2 g_p(\lambda)$.
 One can derive even sharper bounds from denominators of even larger products ($\tau^2(M) \tau(M) M$, etc.) for diminishing returns.

 \begin{remark}[Denominator bounds] Let $M_1:=M$, $M_{i+1} := \tau^i(M) M_i$, in particular $M_2 = \tau(M) M$.
-These matrices can be used not only to bound $g_p(\lambda)$, like in equation (7), they can also be used to given a family of denominator-bounds for rational solutions of systems, as explained in \cite{denomBound}.
+These matrices can be used not only to bound $g_p(\lambda)$, like in equation (7), they can also be used to give a family of denominator-bounds for rational solutions of systems, as explained in \cite{denomBound}.
 Traditionally, a denominator bound for rational solutions is computed from ${\rm denom}(M)$ and ${\rm denom}(M^{-1})$.
 But we can obtain sharper denominator bounds if we compute ${\rm denom}(M_i$) and ${\rm denom}(M_i^{-1})$ for larger $i$.
-The traditional bound, $i=1$, is fastest to compute.
-The trade-off is that if we take say $i=2$, we get a sharper bound, but spend more CPU time to compute it, as it involves computing $M_2$ and $M_2^{-1}$, which could be large matrices.
-To optimize the algorithm in the next section, if the number of systems in step BP3 is low, then we should use $i=1$, but if the number of systems is high, then it is worth it to compute $M_2$ and $M_2^{-1}$ and have sharper denominator bounds. \end{remark}
+The traditional bound, $i=1$, costs the least to compute.
+The trade-off is that if we take say $i=2$, we get a sharper bound, but spend more CPU time to compute it, as it involves computing $M_2$ and $M_2^{-1}$, which could be large matrices. \end{remark}